Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Conclusion

 \section{Conclusion}

-We proposed a safety-guaranteed and goal-oriented semantic communication solution to maximize the robotic task effectiveness while guaranteeing safety requirements in wirelessly-connected robotic system.
-We first summarized the safety requirements and effectiveness metrics across representative robotic tasks, including robot arm grasping, unmanned aerial vehicle (UAV)-assisted tasks, and multi-robot exploration.
-We then systematically analyzed key safety and effectiveness challenges in sensing, communication, and control.
-Based on these, we further presented potential goal-oriented semantic-based solutions.
-Our UAV target tracking case study validates that our proposed solutions can significantly improve safety rate and tracking success rate by more than 2 times and 4.5 times, respectively.
+{We investigated how to enable safety-aware goal-oriented semantic (SA-GS) sensing, communication, and control co-design in wirelessly-connected robotic systems, with the objective of maximizing task effectiveness subject to practical safety requirements.
+We first introduced the architecture and representative use cases of wirelessly-connected robotic systems.
+We then summarized the general safety requirements and effectiveness metrics across these use cases.
+Next, we systematically analyzed the key safety and effectiveness challenges in sensing, communication, and control.
+Based on this analysis, we presented potential SA-GS directions.
+Finally, a UAV target-tracking case study demonstrated that these directions can improve the safety rate and tracking success rate by more than 2 times and 4.5 times, respectively.}